schmaustech/ceph-on-hosted-cluster-blog/README.md

 subscription.operators.coreos.com/hco-operatorhub created
 ~~~

-After a few minutes we can see the operator and supporting pods for OpenShift Containerized Virtualization running.
+After a few minutes we can see the operator and supporting pods for OpenShift Virtualization running.

 ~~~bash
 $ oc get pods -n openshift-cnv